marcoamolinaro/purchase-transaction/README.md

 # How to execute
 You can use a tool like Postman to execute the url to test the apis.
-Inside the root directory you can import the file WEX.postman_collection.json that contains 3 request examples, one to save a transaction, other to get the transaction by Id and another to get the exchange informations based on Currency-Country specific.
+Inside the root directory you can import the file WEX.postman_collection.json that contains 3 request examples, one to save a transaction, other to get the transaction by Id and another to get the exchange information based on Currency-Country specific.